 Check the Material

 First and foremost, you’ll need to check to see what material the flag is made of.
 Most American flags are made of either nylon, polyester or cotton.
-Cotton is an excellent material, as it’s lightweight, inexpensive and readily available.
-However, many companies prefer nylon or polyester due to their exceptional strength and durability.
+Cotton USA flags use an excellent material, as it’s lightweight and readily available.
+However, many companies prefer nylon flags or polyester flags due to their exceptional strength and durability.
 Nylon and polyester are also more resilient to dirt and debris, making it an excellent choice for outdoor flags.

 Assuming your American flag is only slightly dirty, you can usually clean it simply by wiping it down with a damp washcloth.
 Take a clean washcloth and run it under a lukewarm water.
 Once damp, gently run it across the surface of your American flag, paying extra attention to areas where dirt is visible.
 When you are finished, wait for your flag to dry before hanging it (hanging a wet flag may attract additional dirt and debris).